UV Disinfection System Installation

 Bottom Line

 A UV disinfection system is a $150-$500 investment that kills bacteria and viruses without chemicals.
 It's essential for well water and a smart backup for municipal water.
 Install a pre-filter upstream, mount vertically, and replace the lamp annually.
-Simple, effective, and peace of mind.
+Simple, effective, and one less thing to worry about.